 ⚡ Storm or Roof Damage?
 Get a FREE Estimate

 Roof Inspection

-Walk your property and inspect all siding for cracks, warping, loose panels, and previous hail dents.
-Check caulking around windows and doors.
-Ensure weep holes at the base of brick veneer are clear.
-Inspect soffit and fascia for looseness or damage.
+Walk your property and inspect all siding for cracks, warping, loose panels, and previous hail dent patterns that may have compromised the material integrity.
+Pay special attention to caulking and sealant around windows and doors, as these joints are the most common entry points for wind-driven rain.
+Check that weep holes at the base of brick veneer are clear and functioning.
+Inspect soffit and fascia for looseness, rot, or damage since these are often the first components to fail in high winds and they protect the critical connection between your roof and walls.

 Trees and Landscaping

-Dead or dying trees are the number one source of preventable storm damage to homes.
-Walk your property and identify dead branches overhanging your roof or power lines.
-Look for trees leaning toward your home, split trunks, or mushroom growth at the base indicating root decay.
-In Chicagoland, the emerald ash borer has killed millions of ash trees.
-If a tree strikes your home, our emergency tree removal crews respond within one hour.
+Dead or dying trees are the single largest source of preventable storm damage to homes in the Midwest.
+Walk your property and identify any dead branches overhanging your roof, driveway, or power lines.
+Look for trees leaning toward your home, split trunks indicating structural weakness, and mushroom or fungal growth at the base indicating root decay.
+In Chicagoland, the emerald ash borer has killed millions of ash trees, many of which are still standing as brittle, hollow structures that can collapse without warning in moderate winds.
+If you have concerns about any tree on your property, consult a certified arborist before storm season.
+The cost of preventive removal is a fraction of the cost of emergency removal after a tree strikes your home.
+If a tree does fall on your house during a storm, our emergency tree removal crews respond within one hour.

 After a Storm: Critical First Steps

-Allied Emergency Services provides storm damage restoration across the greater Midwest including Elgin, Arlington Heights, Bolingbrook, Plainfield, Waukegan, Milwaukee, Madison, Kankakee, and over 150 additional communities.
-Call (800) 792-0212 or text ESTIMATE to (844) 907-2546.
+Allied Emergency Services provides 24/7 storm damage restoration across the greater Midwest.
+Our licensed, IICRC-certified teams serve over 150 communities including Elgin, Arlington Heights, Bolingbrook, Plainfield, Waukegan, Wheaton, Downers Grove, Milwaukee, Madison, and Kankakee.

+⚡ Storm or Roof Damage?
+Get a FREE Estimate